Acuity alternative

 Commercial model

-AcuityGeneral scheduling software pricing model, without the same fair-software positioning
+AcuityGeneral scheduling software pricing, without StudioDock's studio-first fair-software positioning

 Fair software